jeremyadamsfisher/shakespeare_transformer/journal.md

 Parsing the [profiling logs](https://wandb.ai/jfisher40/gpt-shakespeare/runs/2m93vv6q/logs?workspace=user-jfisher40) show that all time was spent in the `val_next` and `train_dataloader_next` calls.
 Perhaps

 I followed the [recommendations at huggingface](https://huggingface.co/docs/datasets/v2.14.5/en/use_with_pytorch#use-multiple-workers) to improve dataloader performance and we're getting a 100x speed up!
 The trick was to save the dataset dict to disk, then re-load it.
 This enables memory mapping in the dataset object, which then gets passed to each worker; this allows each worker to access the data independantly.
 Previously, I guess we we're spending all of our time waiting for a resource lock.
-Might be interesting to loop into dataloader internals, because I thought that each process would get a
+Might be interesting to look into dataloader internals, because I thought that each process would get a code of the data and it wouldn't matter.

 Potential improvements/speedups:
 - Verify that the device transfer is relatively quick